hyurie04/Tamio_mini-project/README.md

 <b>the Adrenaline Junkie</b>

 Description
-Welcome to CMSC207 mini-project!
-This repository contains partial completion of web pages for my personal web profile.
+<p>Welcome to CMSC207 mini-project!
+This repository contains partial completion of web pages for my personal web profile. </p>

 Features/ Pages
 About Me contains a short description about myself including hobbies & interests, fun fact, and contact info.